AutoGIS-2020/exercise-5-SaijaPapunen/README.md

 For both maps, think a bit about the audience of the map, and pay attention to your cartographic choices.
 Check out [this blog post for further hints on creating good maps](https://www.gislounge.com/ten-things-to-consider-when-making-a-map/).

+## Exercise 5 grade and feedback: 20.0 / 20.0 points
+### Grader
+- sonjakoivisto
+### Problem scores
+- Problem 1: 10.0 / 10.0
+- Problem 2: 10.0 / 10.0
+- Problem 3: :sunny: / 0.0
+### Comments
+Very interesting maps that have involved lots of data processing!
+Good idea to compare two maps as subplots and add the graphs to the last static figure.
+Quite interesting results as well like the high employment rate of Maarianhamina.
+The data processing for static map is a very good basis for final assignment also if you want to continue along the same lines.
+To brush up your maps even more, next you could start thinking of adding a scalebar and north arrow.